-The RB30E found in the R31 Skyline achieved just 153hp and 186lb/ft torque.
-However, the rarer GTS2 RB30E, developed by Nisan Special Vehicles Division Australia was capable of 188hp and 199lb/ft torque.
+The RB30E in the R31 Skyline achieved just 153 hp and 186 lb-ft torque.
+However, the rarer GTS2 RB30E, developed by Nisan Special Vehicles Division Australia, could have 188 hp and 199 lb-ft torque.

-The highest-powered factory model was the Holden-manufactured RB30ET found in the VL Commodore, which was capable of 201hp, using a lower compression RB30E bottom-end along with an improved oil pump, Garrett T3 turbocharger, and 250cc injectors.
+The highest-powered factory model was the Holden-manufactured RB30ET found in the VL Commodore, capable of 201 hp, using a lower compression RB30E bottom-end and an improved oil pump, Garrett T3 turbocharger, and 250cc injectors.

-These are far more common engines in the Australia regions and are another great example of a perfect engine for a big-power drift car.
+These are far more common engines in the Australian region and are another excellent example of a perfect engine for a big-power drift car.

 You may have heard of the RB30DET, but this was never a Nissan-produced engine.
-It simply refers to a turbocharged RB30E with the twin-cam head from another RB.
-There are several variations which can be used to achieve this since parts for the RB series are so interchangeable.
+It refers to a turbocharged RB30E with a twin-cam head from another RB.
+Several variations can be used to achieve this since parts for the RB series are so interchangeable.

-There are articles online which show that owners have achieved 11,000rpm from RB30DET with comprehensive upgrades and balancing.
+Some online articles show that owners have achieved 11,000rpm from RB30DET with comprehensive upgrades and balancing.

 RB25DET performance tuning and modifications

-We’d like to mention that we don’t recommend tuning a naturally aspirated RB25DE or going through the process of strapping a turbo to your N/A, chances are it’ll end up being far more work and far more expensive.
+We want to mention that we don’t recommend tuning a naturally aspirated RB25DE or going through the process of strapping a turbo to your N/A. Chances are it’ll end up being far more work and expense.

-With a healthy RB25DET, the typical safe figures for stock internals are around 400hp, with some riskier owners having reliably pushed them 450hp.
+With a healthy RB25DET, the typical safe figures for stock internals are around 400 hp, with some riskier owners reliably pushing them 450 hp.
 Some will even tell you that they are even capable of 500, but we never recommend chasing numbers unless you enjoy having to buy replacement engines.
-450hp is going to be more than enough for most purposes.
+450 hp is going to be more than enough for most purposes.

 When using a stock turbocharger, we don’t recommend going beyond 0.8-0.9 bar (11.5-13psi.)
-If you plan to push it to 13psi, you’ll want to ensure that you’re running the correct supporting mods, such as an upgraded exhaust system, a front mount intercooler, an intake, Z32 MAF and you’ll also need a boost controller.
-On top of that, other recommended mods are an uprated fuel pump, oil pump, and oil cooler.
-You’ll also need an aftermarket ECU.
-This should provide you with around 300HP.
+If you plan to push it to 13psi, you’ll want to ensure you’re running the correct supporting mods.

-If you’re hoping for 500hp, expect to upgrade the camshafts, valve springs, and fuel injectors.
-Beyond that, GTR rods, forged pistons, uprated head gasket, ARP studs, and head porting will need to be on your agenda.
+If you’re hoping for 500 hp, expect to upgrade the camshafts, bigger valve springs, and fuel injectors.
+Beyond that, GTR rods, forged pistons, uprated head gasket, ARP studs, and head porting must be on your agenda.

 If you plan to go full retard, you can source an RB26DETT head and one of the off-the-shelf stroker kits to achieve a displacement of around 2.8-2.9L.

-As you can see, tuning is never cheap and it’s always better to be safe than sorry by fitting reputable parts to ensure the best reliability and smallest chance of problems possible.
+As you can see, tuning is never cheap, and it’s always better to be safe than sorry by fitting reputable parts to ensure the best reliability and the smallest chance of problems possible.